 Baker’s Tips

-However, there are some differences between the two.
 Almond flour is typically more finely ground and never contains almond skin.
 Almond meal, on the other hand, can be coarser, can be blanched (skin removed) or unblanched (with skin).
 For the unblanched variety of almond meal, you will be able to see the dark flecks of the almond skin in your final product.

-More basis recipes to enhance your baking
+More basic recipes to enhance your baking

-Homemade Almond Paste
+Almond Paste

 Equipment